wholuhc/wholservers/README.md

 <h1 align="center">Welcome to Whol'!</h1>
 <h3 align="center">Whol'Servers allows you to automate and create servers on demand.</h3>
+ <h5 align="center">You are on the V1 of the project, bugs may be present, however the V1 is the only version currently usable because the V2 is in development.</h5>

 ## 🧐 Features
 - Add a game mode in less than 5 minutes.